Special Minors

 • the names of at least three faculty members, which may include one outside the Department of Political Science, who have agreed to serve as advisers and examiners

-After the completion of all coursework, the student will submit and defend a research paper that demonstrates ability to deploy advanced quantitative methods and/or mathematical modeling in service of substantive research in political science.
+Students who choose to complete the minor with a paper submit and defend a research paper after coursework is completed that demonstrates the ability to deploy advanced quantitative methods and/or mathematical modeling in service of substantive research in political science.

 Successful defense of the methods paper and the maintenance of a 3.0 average in the quantitative courses taken for the minor will determine whether the student has successfully completed the minor in quantitative methods.